GPflow/GPflowOpt/README.md

+**Note: This package is for use with GPFlow 1.**

+For Bayesian optimization using GPFlow 2 please see [Trieste](https://github.com/secondmind-labs/trieste), a joint effort with Secondmind.

 # GPflowOpt
 GPflowOpt is a python package for Bayesian Optimization using [GPflow](https://github.com/GPflow/GPflow), and uses [TensorFlow](http://www.tensorflow.org).
 It was [initiated](https://github.com/GPflow/GPflow/issues/397) and is currently maintained by [Joachim van der Herten](http://sumo.intec.ugent.be/members?q=jvanderherten) and [Ivo Couckuyt](http://sumo.intec.ugent.be/icouckuy).
 The full list of contributors (in alphabetical order) is Ivo Couckuyt, Tom Dhaene, James Hensman, Nicolas Knudde, Alexander G. de G. Matthews and Joachim van der Herten.
 Special thanks also to all [GPflow contributors](http://github.com/GPflow/GPflow/graphs/contributors) as this package would not be able to exist without their effort.